danielfm/archlinux-workstation/README.md

 ![screenshot](./screenshot.png)

-**Note:** Since this is used in different hardware, it does not try to set up hardware-specific drivers and configuration; these should be done manually in each machine.
+**Note:** Since this is used in different machines with different hardware, it does not try to set up hardware-specific drivers and configuration; these should be done manually in each machine.

 ## Instructions